WPExtension/MVCExtensionWithVueJSComponent/readme.md

-Do not forget to comfile the js with webpack or with your favorite compiler
+Do not forget to compile the js with webpack or with your favorite compiler